wraithan/resume/docs/projects.rst

 What I did for the project:

-* Core developer/maintainer on the project.
+* Core developer/maintainer on the project for a couple years.
 * Wrote better integration with GitHub, including tests.
 * Made it possible for multiple people be admins on a project.
 * Took part in architecture discussions with the maintainer.
-* Took over maintainship for 4 months while the previous maintainer was away.
+* Took over maintainership for 4 months while the previous maintainer was away.

 #########
 ZenIRCBot